opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/application_scenarios.rst

    Advantages of GaussDB(DWS) are as follows:

-   -  **Device monitoring and prediction**: device monitoring, control, optimization, supply, self-diagnosis, and self-healing based on data analysis and prediction
+   -  **Device monitoring and prediction**: control, optimization, self-diagnosis, and self-healing based on data analysis, device monitoring, and behavior prediction
    -  **Information recommendation**: tailed recommendation based on data of users' connected devices